-Alternatively you can set up a keyboard shortcut for this feature and click on a preselected key on the keyboard.
-I like to assign the space-bar to this very useful feature.
+Alternatively you can set up a keyboard shortcut for this feature and click on a pre-selected key on the keyboard.
+I like to assign the space-bar to this very useful recentring feature.

 Auto-center Planet in ROI during Capture

-This excellent feature only operates during capture, so if the planet is about to go off the edge of the ROI during preview use the manual recentring method described in ‘Centre Planet in ROI’ above.
+This excellent feature only operates during capture, so if the planet is about to go off the edge of the ROI during preview, use the manual recentring method described in ‘Centre Planet in ROI’ above.
 Also be aware that this feature (and Lock CofG in ROI during Capture) only work when you select a profile which is a planet, otherwise a centre of gravity of the image cannot be calculated.
 See Profiles

-Auto-centring of the ROI can be triggered when the centre of the planet moves a little way off centre or when it is close to the edge of the ROI.
-To change the setting click on the toolbar down arrow to see the border distance options.
-The value you pick is the % distance of the length or width for the trigger border – if the planet’s centre wanders into this border recentring is triggered.
+Auto-centring of the ROI can be triggered when the centre of the planet moves a little way off centre (Max drift from centre) or when it is close to the edge of the ROI (Min border distance).
+To change the settings, click on the toolbar down arrow.

 Lock CofG in ROI during Capture

 The ‘Lock Cof G in ROI during Capture’ feature is similar to the ‘Auto-centre Planet in ROI during Capture’ feature except that instead of the planet being recentred in the ROI it allows you to maintain an off-centre location for the planet.
 Such a feature allows you, for example, to capture the planet and a moon with the planet on one side of the ROI and the moon on the other side of the ROI.
 You could achieve this with the planet at the centre of the ROI but you would need a much wider ROI.
 The feature is much more efficient and much more responsive than the Auto-centre Planet feature.